Meet the Festival Artists & Murals

 About the Mural

-This mural mixes Khmer and Japanese culture as it looks to the future.
-The character is representative of Khmer traditional culture, and the red circle is reminiscent of the Japanese flag.
-The lotus represents life brightening the future as it blooms.
-The red line behind the character represents the sustainable development and progress of the arts.
-The colors fit the setting of being near a Japanese restaurant, and the shapes combine Khmer motifs with modern shape.
+The futuristic Cultural Transection mixes Khmer and Japanese culture.
+The character is representative of traditional Khmer culture, and the red circle is reminiscent of the Japanese flag.
+The blooming lotus represents the brightness of life continuing into the future.
+The red line behind the character signifies sustainable development and the progress of the arts.

 About the Artist